Academic Advising

 With an efficient plan for completion and approximately 12-15 credits per semester, the major could be completed in 4-5 semesters, not including general education and bachelor’s degree requirements.

 Please see the PRT class schedule.
 Each semester, more and more courses are being offered online.
-If you are interested in completing our online degree in Sustainable Tourism and Hospitality Management, visit this UOnline Undergraduate Programs page and then set a meeting with the PRT academic advisor.
+If you are interested in completing our online degree in Sustainable Tourism and Hospitality Management, visit this UOnline Undergraduate Programs page and then schedule an appointment with a PRT academic advisor.

-Yes.
+Yes!
 The Parks, Recreation, and Tourism minor requires a total of 18 credits.
-Please contact the PRT academic advisor for more information.
+Please contact a PRT academic advisor for more information.

 Scholarships are awarded each spring to PRT majors and may be used the following catalog year (fall-spring semesters).
-For more details see the Scholarship page.
+For more details visit the Scholarship page.